mhekkel/libzeep/docs/lib-http.md

   <p>Hello, <span z:text="${#security.username() ?: 'world'}"></span>!</p>

-And here we see the call to =#security.username()=.
+And here we see the call to ``#security.username()``.
 Note also the use of the elvis operator, if username is not set, 'world' is used instead.

 Now, in the `main` of our application we first create a __user_service__.